Theoretical Foundations of Conformal Prediction: Properties of dCE

 \end{theorem} This means we have constructed an upper confidence bound on the dCE of $f$ with distribution-free validity.
 That is, if we observe a small estimate $\widehat{\textnormal{dCE}}(f)$ (and if $K$ and $n$ are both reasonably large), then we can be confident that $\textnormal{dCE}(f)$ is low.

-Moreover, unlike for ECE, this estimator can be meaningful (i.e., has the potential to return values close to zero) even when $f$ is continuous.
-For example, if $f$ is perfectly calibrated (as in Definition~\ref{def:perfect_calibration}), a straightforward calculation shows that $\E[\widehat{\textnormal{dCE}}(f)] \leq \frac{1}{K}+\sqrt{\frac{K}{n}}$.
-By choosing $K$ to satisfy $1\ll K \ll n$, we can therefore construct an estimator of dCE that will successfully certify that an accurate function $f$ has low dCE miscalibration error.
-This is in contrast to ECE calibration---Theorem~\ref{thm:ece_hardness_of_testing} shows that distribution-free certification of low ECE error is not possible, aside from the case where $f(X)$ is discrete.
+Moreover, unlike for ECE, this estimator can return values close to zero even when $f$ is continuous, certifying that the dCE is below a desired level.
+For example, if $f$ is perfectly calibrated (as in Definition~\ref{def:perfect_calibration}), a straightforward calculation shows that $\E[\widehat{\textnormal{dCE}}(f)] \leq \frac{1}{K}+\sqrt{\frac{K}{n}}$, which can be made small by choosing $K$ and $n$ appropriately.
+This is in contrast to ECE calibration, since Theorem~\ref{thm:ece_hardness_of_testing} shows that distribution-free certification of low ECE error is not possible when $f(x)$ is nonatomic.

 \begin{proof}[Proof of Theorem~\ref{thm:dCEhat}] First, define $\tilde{g}(x) = \sum_k \frac{k}{K}\cdot \ind{f(x)\in B_k}$.
 Next, let $\mu_k = \E[Y \mid f(X)\in B_k]$ be the true conditional probability for the $k$th bin, and define $g(x) = \sum_k \mu_k \ind{f(x)\in B_k}$, which is a perfectly calibrated function, by construction.
 Following an identical argument as in the proof of Theorem~\ref{thm:binECEhat}, we can verify that